"Decarbonisation of heat is difficult"

 The reason for the low adoption of heat pumps is the low price of gas in the UK, and the high price of electricity.

-The price of gas in the UK is lower than in any major EU country; the price of electricity is higher than in any major EU country.
-Sweden installs 25 times more heat pumps per head of population than the UK does.
-It is logical for Swedes to do this as they face the highest gas price of all major EU countries and the lowest electricity price.
+The price of gas in the UK is lower than in any major EU country (apart from Belgium); the price of electricity is higher than in any major EU country (apart from Italy).
+Sweden installs 35 times more heat pumps per head of population than the UK does.
+It is logical for Swedes to do this as they face the highest gas price of all major EU countries (apart from Finland) and the lowest electricity price.

 If the UK wants to transition towards low carbon heating, then it must either increase the tax on burning gas, or provide subsidy to encourage the installation of heat pumps.